 If this is the case, why are we not made aware of these harmful chemicals on our product labels? – Labelling VOCs is not required and often even “green” products still use fragrances, which are also toxic and cause migraines and breathing difficulties among people exposed to them.
 Think about that for a moment – If someone sprays an aerosol can of deodorant near you, do you sneeze or cough if you inhale it?

-If we’re not being told what’s in our cleaners then it’s time to take things into your own hands and turn to natural cleaning products like these:
+If you don't like what's in your cleaners then it’s time to take things into your own hands:

 - White Vinegar – An easy solution of vinegar and water can clean surfaces, mirrors and even polish your silver